ItokawaK/MoNaS/README.md

 Collum 10: Whether AA change is known *kdr* mutation or not.

-  - AA variant which is confirmed to decrease VGSC sensitivity to pyrethroid in electrophysiological assay will be described "Strong".
+  - AA variant which is confirmed to decrease pyrethroid susceptibility in electrophysiological assay will be described "Strong".
   Those with weaker evidences are described as "Supportive".
   Other unknown AA variants will be described as "Unknown".